MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-va.md

 ## Remediate K8s node vulnerabilities

-Remediation of K8s node vulnerabilities is performed by updating the VM image version of the node pool.
-The node pool is updated by the customer as part of the shared responsibility between the K8s service and the customer.
-The customer updates the node pool in one of two ways - either update the node pool VM image or update the cluster's K8s service to a newer version. **???It is recommended to update the cluster's Kubernetes version first.
-In the event that does not remediate the vulnerability, the node pool VM image can be updated next.???** In some cases, the customer may need to update the cluster's K8s service version as well as the node pool VM image version.
+K8s node vulnerabilities are remediated by updating the node pool VM image version.
+The node pool is updated by the customer, as part of the shared responsibility between the K8s service and the customer.
+The customer updates the node pool in one of two ways - either update the node pool VM image and/or update the cluster's K8s service to a newer version. **It is recommended to update the node pool VM image first.** In some cases, the customer may need to update the cluster's K8s service version as well as the node pool VM image version to remediate the vulnerability.

+> [!NOTE]
+> The cluster's Kubernetes version and the node pool VM image can be [set to auto-update](/azure/aks/upgrade-cluster#configure-automatic-upgrades).
+These versions should be [regularly updated](/azure/aks/upgrade-cluster) to provide maximum security for you AKS resources.

 ### Update the node pool VM image